Treating eating disorders with CBT

 Overview

-This workshop integrates Cognitive Behavioral Therapy (CBT) as the primary framework for clinical interventions in the treatment of eating disorders.
-Participants will also be introduced to a range of complementary therapeutic modalities, including Dialectical Behavior Therapy (DBT), Motivational interviewing, Acceptance and Commitment Therapy (ACT), Mindful Self-Compassion Theory, Shame Resilience Theory, and Family Systems Theory.
-Throughout the workshop, we will examine how these approaches can be applied to enhance the effectiveness of CBT, particularly in addressing the complex emotional, cognitive, and interpersonal dynamics present in individuals with eating disorders.
+Central to the workshop is the application of Cognitive Behavioral Therapy (CBT) for clinical interventions.
+You will also be introduced to complementary therapeutic modalities—including Dialectical Behavior Therapy (DBT), Motivational Interviewing, Acceptance and Commitment Therapy (ACT), Mindful Self-Compassion Theory, Shame Resilience Theory, and Family Systems Theory—and learn how these additional approaches can enhance the effectiveness of CBT, particularly in addressing the complex emotional, cognitive, and relational dynamics often present in individuals with eating disorders.

 About the expert